 Appointment End Date

 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.

 • Minimum of five years’ post-secondary education or relevant work experience

 The following Additional Qualifications are strongly preferred.
 If you meet some, but not all, you are still encouraged to apply; we value employees with a willingness to learn.

-Strong consulting skills and adeptness at working across multiple stakeholder groups to ensure collaboration and partnership
+• Strong consulting skills and adeptness at breaking down barriers to collaboration and partnership

 • Demonstrated team performance skills, service mindset approach, and the ability to act as a trusted advisor

 • Change management experience across a large set of diverse stakeholder groups of similar scope and size as Harvard’s Experience at Harvard or in a complex higher education institution desirable

 Apply Here: https://www.click2apply.net/